natlee77/CodePattern/README.md

 The task:
 You have been commissioned to create a program for a kennel.
 The requirements of the program are as follows:

-The program should be able to
+The program should be able to:
  1. Register new customers
  2. Register new animals
  3. See which customers are registered